 It matters because of the impact cycling has on health, the environment and our communities.
 One more person on a bike is one car fewer on the road.
 It also matters because we are showing children – and particularly daughters – that physical activity is integral to our lives.
 Sustrans complains that once girls reach their teenage years they stop cycling because of worries about their appearance and image.
 This concern perhaps comes as no surprise and is not just about cycling but about sport in general.

 Female cyclists are showing girls that is OK to participate in physical activity and that our bodies have more value than just in terms of appearance: bodies are also what get us from A to B safely, often in a quicker and more enjoyable way than being in a car.

 As part of our commitment to cycling, Lyons Davidson is involved this year’s Bristol Cycle Festival and is sponsoring the series of talks.

-If you have been injured while on your bike and you think that you might have a claim, contact us for a free initial consultation and advice.
+If you have been injured while on your bike and you think that you might have a claim, contact our specialist cycling solicitors team for a free initial consultation and advice.
 Email email@example.com or telephone 0330 0539 411.

 Posted on Jun 18th, 2013 by Lyons Davidson